 Facelift risks and safety information

-The decision to have a facelift is extremely personal and you’ll have to decide if the benefits will achieve your goals and if the risks and potential complications are acceptable.
+The decision to have a facelift is extremely personal.
+You will have to decide if the benefits will achieve your goals, and if the risks and potential complications of a facelift are acceptable.

 Facelift risks include:

 - Temporary or permanent hair loss at the incisions

 - Numbness or other changes in skin sensation